_(4).jpg)

 On 1 August 2025 the Scottish Government consented Berwick Bank windfarm.
 However, that consent is conditional on the developer, SSE, producing a “Seabird Compensation Plan”.
 We do not consider it possible to compensate effectively for the sheer scale of impact that Berwick Bank is expected to have.
 We calling on the Scottish Government to recognise that compensation for Berwick Bank is neither plausible not appropriate, and to ensure that the project does not progress.
 Instead, the Scottish Government should focus its support on the many offshore windfarm proposals that are coming forward in less environmentally sensitive areas.
 These could generate clean, green electricity in harmony with nature.

-You can also email your MSP and ask them to call on the Scottish Government to halt this damaging project.
 Please let us know if you do this, and share any responses you get.

 Further information